Twoody/portals/react/tests/rectangle-5/README.txt

 		Ball on top of rectangle is being given friction:
 			Persistent bug such that the ball is not stopping vertical bouncing;
-	Not Working:
-		Multiple balls has not started yet;
+		Multiple balls appears to be working;
 	Bugs:
 		Ball is being squished for no reason by screen size changes;
 		Ball acceleration is happening to much;